April 20, 2017

 March 30, 2009

-An intelNews report by Ian Allen, about suspected assassination operations by Russian intelligence agents in Turkey, has been referenced by Adrian Blomfield, foreign correspondent of British newspaper The Daily Telegraph, in an article about the recent assassination of former Chechen rebel commander Sulim Yamadayev in Dubai, United Arab Emirates.
+An intelNews report by Ian Allen, about suspected assassination operations by Russian intelligence agents in Turkey, has been linked to by Adrian Blomfield, foreign correspondent of British newspaper The Daily Telegraph, in an article about the recent assassination of former Chechen rebel commander Sulim Yamadayev in Dubai, United Arab Emirates.

 February 12, 2009